chrislo27/RhythmHeavenRemixEditor/README.md

 * Drag-and-drop common Rhythm Heaven minigame patterns into your remix
 * Change tempo and music volumes easily mid-way through the remix
 * Automatic SFX database updating as community fixes/additions get pulled in
-* Play the remixes you create
+* Play the remixes you create using the Playalong function
 * Every Rhythm Heaven minigame is here!

 ## Installation